sp-devi/e-mevn-client/README.md

 # e-mevn-client

 # About
-A Vue.js, Electron mvp.
+A simple prototype that uses Vue.js, Electron for app rendering.

 # Technologies
-Vue.JS, Electron, Vuetify
+Vue.JS, Electron, Vuetify.